 - Crossing situation:

-If you’re planning to hit the water on a vessel, know the ways of the water and what to watch out for by visiting the Coast Guard’s website or BoatU.S.
+If you’re planning to hit the water on a boat or jet ski, know the ways of the water and what to watch out for by going to the Coast Guard’s website or BoatU.S.
 Foundation.
-Both contain boating education documents.
+Both contain boating education resources.
 Consider boater safety classes if you plan to operate a personal watercraft frequently.
 It’s required in Michigan for those born after June 30, 1996.

 Heading to your local swimming spot is a great way to keep cool during the hot summer months.
 Make sure to prioritize safety and the safety of others by taking preventive measures and practicing water safety.
 It could save a life.